 The same simple placement view now displayed in 3D

-DRC warnings while moving parts in Altium Designer’s 3D view
+DRC warnings while moving in Altium ’s 3D view

 Placing the part using the 3D view to verify its clearances